 FICA Compliance Requirements

-- Registration with the Financial Intelligence Center
+- Signing Up with the Financial Intelligence Center

 Identity Verification Processes